Did you know?

 Up to 1 in 5 people who get tetanus may die.

-- Tetanus, also known as lockjaw, is caused by bacteria mostly found in the soil.
+- Tetanus, also known as lockjaw, is caused by bacteria usually found in dirt, soil, and dust.

 - When the bacteria enter the skin through a cut or scrape, they produce a poison that can cause painful tightening of muscles all over the body.

 - It is very serious if the breathing muscles are affected.